EricssonBroadcastServices/iOSClientPlayer/Documentation/migrating-from-mrr.md

 Each module center around a *core* use case, such as playback or analytics.
 The initial release will contain [`Player`](https://github.com/EricssonBroadcastServices/iOSClientPlayer), [`Exposure`](https://github.com/EricssonBroadcastServices/iOSClientExposure), [`Utilities`](https://github.com/EricssonBroadcastServices/iOSClientUtilities), [`Analytics`](https://github.com/EricssonBroadcastServices/iOSClientAnalytics) and a [reference app](https://github.com/EricssonBroadcastServices/iOSClientRefApp) implementing and demonstrating the system together.

 #### Player
 `Player` contains a fully fledged media player, based on the native `AVPlayer`.
-It exposes key functionality such as *Playback Control*, *Fairplay* `DRM` protection, *Event publishing*, *Pluggable analytics provider* and *Airplay.
+It exposes key functionality such as *Playback Control*, *Fairplay* `DRM` protection, *Event publishing*, *Pluggable analytics provider* and *Airplay*.
 Designed and built with stability, resilience and usability in mind.

 #### Exposure
 `Exposure` conveys seamless integration with the *EMP Exposure Layer* and enables client applications quick access to functionality such as *authentication*, *entitlement requests* and *EPG*.

 #### Analytics
-`Analytics`* module provides an out of the box Analytics Dispatcher* which seamlessly integrates with the EMP platform.
+`Analytics` module provides an out of the box *Analytics Dispatcher* which seamlessly integrates with the EMP platform.
 It delivers the full *EMP* analytics specification while at the same time offering customization where needed.

 Dispatch is done in real time in self contained batches.
 In the event of network disturbances or other errors, *payload* is encrypted and stored on device for later delivery.